Privacy notice - children and young adults

 • Education Services

-We also work in partnership with organisations that we will need to share information with.
+The Trust also works in partnership with organisations that we will need to share personal data with.
 These organisations may include but are not restricted to:

 • Family Action